Alexander's Campaign > Siege of Sogdian Rock

 Siege of Sogdian Rock

-The Siege of Sogdian Rock or the Rock of Ariamazes was the name of an engagement in the early spring of 327 BCE during Alexander's Indian Campaign that occurred in the northern portion of Bactria known as Sogdiana.
+The Siege of Sogdian Rock or the Rock of Ariamazes was the name of an engagement in the early spring of 327 BC during Alexander's Indian Campaign that occurred in the northern portion of Bactria known as Sogdia (Sogdiana).
 Here the forces of Alexander III the Great managed to capture the fortress which was held by Oxyartes.

 Oxyartes had previously send his wife and daughters, one of whom was Roxana to the citadel hoping it would be secure from the Macedonians on their conquest of the rest of the Achaemenid Empire.
 The Rock of Ariamazes contained enough food and supplies to withstand a prolonged siege and the Sogdians believed it to be impenetrable.
 As Alexander and the Macedonian Army approached they taunted the defenders and asked them to surrender.
 The Sogdians refused, telling the Greeks that they would need to grow wings in order to reach their citadel.